William James: Career

+Harvard years

 James spent almost all of his academic career at Harvard.
-He was appointed instructor in physiology for the spring 1873 term, instructor in anatomy and physiology in 1873, assistant professor of psychology in 1876, assistant professor of philosophy in 1881, full professor in 1885, endowed chair in psychology in 1889, return to philosophy in 1897, and emeritus professor of philosophy in 1907.
+He was appointed instructor in Physiology for the spring 1873 term, instructor in Anatomy and Physiology in 1873, Assistant Professor of Psychology in 1876, Assistant Professor of Philosophy in 1881, full professor in 1885, Endowed Chair in Psychology in 1889, Return to Philosophy in 1897, and Emeritus Professor of Philosophy in 1907.

-James studied medicine, physiology, and biology, and began to teach in those subjects, but was drawn to the scientific study of the human mind at a time when psychology was constituting itself as a science.
-James's acquaintance with the work of figures like Hermann Helmholtz in Germany and Pierre Janet in France facilitated his introduction of courses in scientific psychology at Harvard University.
+Whilst James had studied medicine, physiology, and biology, and taught in those subjects, he was drawn to the scientific study of the human mind at a time when psychology was constituting itself as a science.
+He began to introduce courses in scientific psychology at Harvard, informed by the work of figures like Hermann Helmholtz and Pierre Janet.
 He taught his first experimental psychology course at Harvard in the 1875–1876 academic year.

+James was one of the strongest proponents of the school of functionalism in psychology and of pragmatism in philosophy.
+He was a founder of the American Society for Psychical Research, as well as a champion of alternative approaches to healing.

 During his Harvard years, James joined in philosophical discussions and debates with Charles Peirce, Oliver Wendell Holmes, and Chauncey Wright that evolved into a lively group informally known as The Metaphysical Club in 1872.
 Louis Menand (2001) suggested that this Club provided a foundation for American intellectual thought for decades to come.
-James joined the Anti-Imperialist League in 1898, in opposition to the United States annexation of the Philippines.

 William James and Josiah Royce, near James's country home in Chocorua, New Hampshire in September 1903.
 James's daughter Peggy took the picture.
 On hearing the camera click, James cried out: "Royce, you're being photographed!
 Look out!
 I say Damn the Absolute!"